kagruber2412/RIntroduction/Programming_Tips.md

 **Excessive looping makes your code slow!**

-If vectorization is impossible: Put as much outside of loops as possible!
+If vectorization is impossible:

+* Put as much outside of loops as possible!
-* Avoid creating (the same) sequence objects in each iteration - create the sequence first and reuse it to save computing time.
+  + Avoid creating (the same) sequence objects in each iteration - create the sequence first and reuse it to save computing time.

+* Reduce number of iterations!
-* Check conditions (if statements) before (!) running the loop.
+  + Check conditions (if statements) before (!) running the loop.
 Keep the iteration number low by running the loop only on the `TRUE` conditions.

 * Use `data.table` objects to reduce memory overload (if you have a substantial amount of data and speed is an issue).
 * Run those operations that are not vectorized in an **apply** statement.